Sreno1/suds/Full Stack/Cloud Computing/emerging tech accelerated by cloud.md

 Some case studies that demonstrate how the use of emerging technologies on the cloud is creating value for millions around the world:

-- The use of the #Internet-of-Things on the cloud to combat poaching of endangered rhinos in South Africa
+- The use of the #IoT (Internet of Things) on the cloud to combat poaching of endangered rhinos in South Africa

-- #Artificial-Intelligence on the cloud is being leveraged to deliver unique digital experiences to millions of fans around the world by the United States Tennis Association
+- Artificial Intelligence - #AI - on the cloud is being leveraged to deliver unique digital experiences to millions of fans around the world by the United States Tennis Association

 - #Blockchain on the cloud helps farmers reduce waste by building traceability and transparency in the food supply chain